pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 -   To build such a parser it will be useful to understand, what are the symbols and corresponding characters allowed in SMILES and what are their allowed combinations.

-## Analysis of characters allowed in SMILES
+## Analysis of symbols and characters allowed in SMILES

 ### Atom symbols and corresponding characters